 [1571]The E-BCS Parameters Present subfield is set to 1 when the E-BCS Parameters element is carried in the frame.
 Otherwise, the subfield is set to 0.

-[1627]The Timestamp Present subfield is set to 1 when the Timestamp field is carried in the frame.
+[1627]The Replay Protection Present subfield is set to 1 when the Replay Protection field is carried in the frame.
 Otherwise, the subfield is set to 0.

 The encoding of the Frame Signature Type subfield is shown in Table 9-bc6 (Encoding of Frame Signature Type subfield).